 2004-present- In a legal aid law firm setting, I began as a staff attorney in the consumer and housing law unit.
-I handle cases in all civil courts of Shelby County (with the exception of Probate), including General Sessions, Circuit, Chancery, and U.S. District Court.
+I handle cases in most of the civil courts of Shelby County, including General Sessions, Circuit, Chancery, and U.S. District Court.
 When I was promoted to General Counsel, I added the responsibility of supervising the overall delivery of legal service to all of our clients.
 And, I represent the firm itself.
 I am also one of several managers who review applications for assistance received by our firm and decide which to accept and which to decline.
 As Deputy Director, I am also involved in the administration of the firm.
 I continue to handle a case load, though it has been reduced in order to accommodate the need to supervise the other attorneys in their cases.
 I have also continued to serve as a mediator and arbitrator, separate from my employment with Memphis Area Legal Services, Inc., although my mediations now far outnumber the arbitrations.

-In my career, I have tried hundreds of cases and handled many appeals.
-I have done everything necessary in a case from initial interview and assessment, pleadings, written discovery and depositions, motions and memoranda, negotiation, mediation, trials and arbitrations, appeals, briefs, appellate oral argument, and enforcement of judgments.
-I have appeared in every civil court in Shelby County, with the exception of Probate.
-I have also tried cases in nearly every courthouse in West Tennessee.
+In my career, I have tried dozens of cases and handled many appeals.
+I have done everything necessary in a case including initial interview and assessment, pleadings, written discovery and depositions, motions and memoranda, negotiation, mediation, trials and arbitrations, appeals, briefs, appellate oral argument, and enforcement of judgments.
+I have appeared in nearly every civil court in Shelby County.
+I have also tried cases in many of the other courthouses in West Tennessee.
 I have argued before the Tennessee Court of Appeals and the Tennessee Supreme Court.